microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 | onnxruntime | 1.4.0   | fp32      | 128 | 4.15 | 4.37 | 5.15 | 8.61 |
 | onnxruntime | 1.4.0   | fp16      | 128 | 2.47 | 2.58 | 3.26 | 6.16 |

+Since past state is used, sequence length in input_ids is 1.
+For example, s=4 means the past sequence length is 4 and the total sequence length is 5.

 [benchmark_gpt2.py](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/transformers/benchmark_gpt2.py) is used to get the results like the following commands:

 ```console